fletort/init-repo-action/README.md

 - The **Tool scenario** tests the role in ["a tool way"](#used-as-a-tool), i.e. targeting a remote repository that is created by the role itself.
   In this case, we are also testing:
   - that we are able to define variable from data file on the jinja2 sub-action (test the link between this actions inputs and the sub-action)
+  - that we are able to define variable from url file on the jinja2 sub-action (test the link between this actions inputs and the sub-action)
   - that we are able to define a custom branch protection (test the link between this actions inputs and the sub-action)
 - The **AutoInit scenario** tests the role in ["Dynamic Template way"](#used-from-a-repository-that-init-itself), i.e. a repository that is using the role on itself.
   In this case, we are also testing: